-Physical Therapy is a profession to diagnose and treat people of all ages who have been injured or have experienced medical problems that affect their ability to move or perform daily life functions.
-These healthcare professionals work with a wide range of patients, including athletes, children, and adults.
-PTs can help people in a wide range of settings, such as hospitals, private practices, outpatient clinics, schools, fitness facilities, and nursing homes.
+Physical Therapy is a profession to diagnose and treat people of all ages.
+These patients have been injured or have experienced medical problems that affect their ability to move or perform daily life functions.
+Physical therapists work with a wide range of patients, including athletes, children, and adults.
+PTs can help people in a wide range of settings, such as hospitals, private practices, outpatient clinics, and nursing homes.
 We are the only Charlottesville physical therapy clinic to provide both physical therapy and chiropractic.

 The primary goal for physical therapy is to restore a patient’s function and independence.
 PTs examine each patient in order to develop a customized rehabilitation plan.
-Physical therapy treatment plans typically incorporate various techniques designed to improve movement, reduce pain, restore functionality, and prevent long-term disability.
+Physical therapy treatment plans are designed to improve movement, reduce pain, restore functionality, and prevent long-term disability.
 PTs will also help patients prevent future loss of mobility with overall fitness programs that can lead to healthier and more active lives.

 The Physical Therapy Profession

 Physical therapists perform a wide range of mobility-related treatment functions, including:

 - Diagnosis and management of movement dysfunction and enhancement of physical and functional abilities.

 - Restoration, maintenance, and promotion of optimal physical function for movement, fitness, and quality of life.

 - Prevention of symptoms and of impairment progression due to disease, disorders, or injuries.